-Florida Legislature, Higher Education Representatives to Discuss Ensuring Educational Access for Every Student in Pinellas County
+Florida Legislature, Higher Education Representatives Discuss Ensuring Educational Access for Every Student in Pinellas County

-(May 17, 2018) – USF St. Petersburg (USFSP) will hold a press conference on May 23, 2018 to detail new initiatives, scholarship opportunities and expansion of existing programs to increase higher education access for all students in Pinellas County.
-Representatives from the Florida Legislature, USFSP and St. Petersburg College (SPC) will highlight how they are creating greater pathways for students from middle school through graduate school to attain their educational goals.
-The event will take place at 1:30 p.m. at the USFSP Waterfront.
+(May 17, 2018) – USF St. Petersburg (USFSP) held a press conference on May 23, 2018 to detail new initiatives, scholarship opportunities and expansion of existing programs to increase higher education access for all students in Pinellas County.
+Representatives from the Florida Legislature, USFSP and St. Petersburg College (SPC) highlighted how they are creating greater pathways for students from middle school through graduate school to attain their educational goals.
+The event took place at 1:30 p.m. at the USFSP Waterfront.

 • Senator Jeff Brandes, Florida Senate